Benakenn/ecommerceBackend/README.md

 ## License

-This is free and unencumbered software released into the public domain.
+This is  a freesoftware released into the public domain.

-Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.
+Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, its source code or as a compiled binary, for commercial or non-commercial use.
 In jurisdictions that recognize copyright laws, the author or authors of this software dedicate any and all copyright interest in the software to the public domain.
 We make this dedication for the benefit